 Note: * Mid-term target to be met by 2023.
 Source: Ministry of Health, Labour and Social Affairs (2019) Strategy for the Development of Nursing.

 Adequately tackling Georgia’s labour shortages and skills-related deficits in nursing and midwifery will improve employment outcomes for young women and men while boosting healthcare standards nation-wide.
-This Memorandum establishes the scope and provisions for EBRD’s engagement with the Ministry’s towards fulfilling these imperative policy goals.
+This Memorandum establishes the scope and provisions for EBRD’s engagement with the Ministry towards fulfilling these imperative policy goals.

 Section 2.
 Scope

-EBRD’s technical support programmes promote young people’s access to employment and skills within a range of vocational areas aligned to its client enterprises’ needs.
-Within Georgia’s healthcare sector, EBRD recognises the clear and pressing needs for reforming nursing and midwifery education and licencing to boost entry-level numbers and improve professional standards.
+EBRD’s technical support programmes, aligning with partner-country needs, promote young people’s economic inclusion and access to equitable employment and skills within a range of vocational areas.
+Within Georgia’s healthcare sector, EBRD recognises the immediate need for reforming nursing and midwifery education and licencing which will boost entry-level numbers and improve professional standards.
 These goals align with EBRD’s mandate to promote transition towards inclusive market-led economies and, in particular, the embedded focus on improving economic opportunities and career pathways for young women and men.

-In this spirit, the Parties agree to collaborate in fulfilling three joint objectives aligned with fulfilling Georgia’s national priorities for reforming the nursing and midwifery professions:
+In this spirit, the Parties agree to collaborate in achieving three joint objectives aligned with Georgia’s national priorities for reforming the nursing and midwifery professions:

-Establishing core governance principles and institutional standards for the planned professional licencing scheme for nurses (including midwives) with learning gathered from other countries’ successful models and best practices around successful implementation and sustainably.
+Building on global best practice models and customizing on national context, establish core governance principles and institutional standards for the planned professional licencing scheme for nurses (including midwives).
+Thus, ensure sustainability of the action.

-Establishing detailed knowledge criteria, exam standards and a test-bank aligned to the new professional licencing curriculum alongside core principles for its governance and maintenance in line with international best practices, drawing closely on EBRD local partners’ experience and successful role in developing nursing and midwifery skills standards through the National Centre for Education Quality Enhancement.
+In line with newly established professional licencing curriculum and core governance principles (objective A), establish detailed knowledge criteria, exam standards and a test-bank. drawing closely on EBRD local partners’ experience and successful role in developing nursing and midwifery skills standards through the National Centre for Education Quality Enhancement.

 Creating and piloting a short-term continuous learning programme designed to refresh incumbent nurses’ knowledge and skills in fulfilment of the new licencing requirements.